hawkinsw/CS5138/MiniAssignmentExplore/README.md

 Breakpoint 1, XXXXXXX in ?? ()
 ```

-Now, let's ask `gdb` to show us the contents of memory where we have deduced "Usage" must be loaded.
+Now, let's ask GDB to show us the contents of memory where we have deduced "Usage" must be loaded.
 We will have to take ASLR into account.
 Issue the `x` command to `gdb`:

 ```
 (gdb) x/8bc BASE_ADDRESS + PA_USAGE